CaptainCrowbar/prion-lib/rs-core/common.md

 * `template <typename T> constexpr T` **`ifloor2`**`(T t) noexcept`
 * `template <typename T> constexpr T` **`iceil2`**`(T t) noexcept`

 Return the argument rounded down or up to a power of 2.
-The result of `iceil2()` is unspecified if the correct answer is not representable.
+For `iceil2()`, behaviour is undefined if the argument is large enough that the correct answer is not representable.

 * `template <typename T> constexpr int` **`ilog2p1`**`(T t) noexcept`